copsTvFan/cops-episode-guide/guide.md

 **Too Hot for Fox Special Edition**.
 Reruns as Too Hot for Television on other channels or Outrageous Calls.

-- (Atlanta, GA -- 4:07 PM Car Pursuit) Zone 3 -- Officer Michael Centola responds to an unmarked car that needs his marked car in a pursuit and the female suspect almost hit him.
-This is from CP-1104.
+- (Atlanta, GA -- 4:07 PM Car Pursuit) Zone 3 -- Officer Michael Centola
+  responds to an unmarked car that needs his marked car in a pursuit and the female suspect almost hit him.
+This is segment 1 of CP-1104.
 - (Las Vegas, NV -- 7:46 PM Disturbance Call) Polite vampire lady; (11:32 PM Code 5 Arrival) Sgt.
 Dick Adams at the Clark County Detention Center.
 Woman removes her clothing and jumps into a public fountain.
-This is from CP-340.
+This is segment 3 of CP-340.
-- (Sacramento, CA -- 3:23 PM Suspicious Person) Officer Al Miller questions a transvestite
+- (Sacramento, CA -- 3:23 PM Suspicious Person) Officer Al Miller questions a transvestite.
+This appears to be a new segment.
-- (Las Vegas, NV -- 11:30 PM Suspicious Activity) Officer Bob Kinch stops a transvestite ("Jennifer") buying drugs out of a red car.
+- (Las Vegas, NV -- 11:30 PM Suspicious Activity) Officer Bob Kinch stops a transgender lady ("Jennifer") who was soliciting sex out of her car.
+This is segment 3 of CP-1001.
-- (Fort Worth, TX -- 9:32 PM Man With a Knife) Officer Joseph Farah, Jr.
+- (Fort Worth, TX -- 9:32 PM Man With a Knife) Officer Joseph Farah, Jr. This appears to be a new segment.
 - (Kodiak, AK -- 10:08 PM Disturbance Call) Sgt.
 John Palmer out of the Kodiak, AK Police Department arrests 2 females.
 This is segment 2 of CP-309.
-- (San Bernardino, CA -- 8:05 PM Disturbance Call) Deputy Don Lupear
+- (San Bernardino, CA -- 8:05 PM Disturbance Call) Deputy Don Lupear.
+This appears to be a new segment.

 ### CP-1436